 Inducted into the American Quarter Horse Hall of Fame in 1994

-Traveler died in 1912 at the estimated age of 32.
+Vickers died in 1987 at 89.
 He was inducted into the American Quarter Horse Hall of Fame in 1994.